mitexleo/fediroma/docs/docs/installation/gentoo_en.md

 If you would not like to install the optional packages, remove them from this line.

-If you're running this from a low-powered virtual machine, it should work though it will take some time.
+If you're running this from a low-powered virtual machine, it should work, though it will take some time.
 There were no issues on a VPS with a single core and 1GB of RAM; if you are using an even more limited device and run into issues, you can try creating a swapfile or use a more powerful machine running Gentoo to [cross build](https://wiki.gentoo.org/wiki/Cross_build_environment).
 If you have a wait ahead of you, now would be a good time to take a break, strech a bit, refresh your beverage of choice and/or get a snack, and reply to Arch users' posts with "I use Gentoo btw" as we do.

 ### Install PostgreSQL

 [Gentoo Wiki article](https://wiki.gentoo.org/wiki/PostgreSQL) as well as [PostgreSQL QuickStart](https://wiki.gentoo.org/wiki/PostgreSQL/QuickStart) might be worth a quick glance, as the way Gentoo handles postgres is slightly unusual, with built in capability to have two different databases running for testing and live or whatever other purpouse.
 While it is still straightforward to install, it does mean that the version numbers used in this guide might change for future updates, so keep an eye out for the output you get from `emerge` to ensure you are using the correct ones.

-* Install postgresql if you have not done so already:
+* Install PostgreSQL if you have not done so already:

 ```shell
  # emerge --ask dev-db/postgresql
 ```

-Ensure that `/etc/conf.d/postgresql-11` has the encoding you want (it defaults to UTF8 which is probably what you want) and make any adjustments to the data directory if you find it necessary.
-Be sure to adjust the number at the end depending on what version of postgres you actually installed.
+Ensure that `/etc/conf.d/postgresql-11` has the encoding you want (it defaults to UTF8, which is probably what you want) and make any adjustments to the data directory if you find it necessary.
+Be sure to adjust the number at the end depending on what version of PostgreSQL you actually installed.

 * Initialize the database cluster

-The output from emerging postgresql should give you a command for initializing the postgres database.
+The output from emerging PostgreSQL should give you a command for initializing the PostgreSQL database.
 The default slot should be indicated in this command, ensure that it matches the command below.

 ```shell
  # emerge --config dev-db/postgresql:11
 ```

-* Start postgres and enable the system service
+* Start PostgreSQL and enable the system service

 ```shell
  # /etc/init.d/postgresql-11 start